-Before leaving the driver's seat, always put the key or start knob to LOCK position, set the parking brake and make sure the shift lever is in P:
+Before leaving the driver's seat, always switch the ignition to OFF, set the parking brake and make sure the shift lever is in P:

-It is important to place the key or start knob in the LOCK position even if you are not removing the key from the ignition or leaving the vehicle.
+It is important to switch the ignition to OFF even if you are not removing the key from the ignition or leaving the vehicle.
 Leaving the key in other positions will disable some of the vehicle security systems and run the battery down.

-Leaving the driver's seat without putting the ignition switch in LOCK position, setting the parking brake and shifting the shift lever to P is dangerous.
+Leaving the driver's seat without switching the ignition to OFF, setting the parking brake and shifting the shift lever to P is dangerous.

 Unexpected vehicle movement could occur.
 This could cause an accident.

-Driving with the parking brake on will cause excessive wear of the brake linings or pads.
+Driving with the parking brake on will cause excessive wear of the brake parts.